wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 When you have multiple forests all forests must be reachable by single Azure AD Connect sync server.
 The server does not have to be joined to a domain and can be placed in a network DMZ if required to be able to reach all forests.

 The Azure AD Connect wizard will offer several options for how to consolidate users so even if the same user is represented multiple times in different forests, the user will be represented only once in Azure AD.
 There are some common topologies described below.
-You configure which topology you have by using the custom installation path in the installation wizard and select the corresponding option on the page “Uniquely identifying your users”.
+You configure which topology you have by using the custom installation path in the installation wizard and select the corresponding option on the page "Uniquely identifying your users".
 The consolidation is only happening for users.
 If groups are duplicated, these are not consolidated with the default configuration.

 Common topologies are discussed in the next section: [Separate topologies](#multiple-forests-separate-topologies), [Full mesh](#multiple-forests-full-mesh-with-optional-galsync), and [Account-Resource](#multiple-forests-account-resource-forest).

 In the default configuration delivered by Azure AD Connect sync, the following assumptions are made:
 1. Users have only one enabled account and the forest where this account is located is used to authenticate the user.
 This is for both password sync and for federation; userPrincipalName and sourceAnchor/immutableID will come from this forest.
 2. Users have only one mailbox.
-3. The forest that hosts a user’s mailbox has the best data quality for attributes visible in the Exchange Global Address List (GAL).
+3. The forest that hosts a user's mailbox has the best data quality for attributes visible in the Exchange Global Address List (GAL).
 If there is no mailbox on the user, then any forest can be used to contribute these attribute values.
 4. If you have a linked mailbox, then there is also another account in different forest used for login.

 If your environment does not match these assumptions, the following will happen: